carloscabo/responsive-youtube-player-with-playlist/README.md

 ID of the YouTube playlist, RYPP will automatically get its data and thumbnails and populate the list on the right with them.
 Take a look to `demo-playlist.htm`.

 `data-ids="hWGUnrIiOoI,7nXcLBXR70M"`
 Alternativelly to the playlist you can provide a list of **comma-separated ids** of the YouTube vídeos you want to add to the playlist.
 Take a look to `demo.htm`.
+This method **is limited to a maximun of 50 vídeos, if you need more, please create a playlist yourself and use the previuos method**.

 You have several parameters you can pass on RYPP start to control some basic behaviours...